 Apparently, Scorpion Rain was the brainchild of Derik Smith and Amit Bhaumik (best know as the Story Editor for Power Rangers Wild Force), with assistance from Satu Sharp (aka Jovette).
-Over the years, more fans were brought “into the know”, including Joe Rovang, Jarod “Static-Pulse” Burton, and Chris “Cmdr Crayfish” Funaro.
+Over the years, more fans were brought “into the fold”, including Joe Rovang, Jarod “Static-Pulse” Burton, and Chris “Cmdr Crayfish” Funaro.

 Details on the “Serial”

 Though the exact details changed over the years due to the long period of time without the Deja News archives to go back and check what was already said, here’s what is known:

 - Scorpion Rain was a multi-part serial that was to bridge the gap between the end of Power Rangers Zeo and the beginning of Turbo: A Power Rangers Movie.

 - Aired in Australia and Australia only and featured the use of mostly stock footage, badly done voice overs, and toy zords on strings.

 - It has been said to have consisted of 4 or 5 parts, each being one or two minutes in length.

 - It contained both a battle pitting Zeo Rangers I and V against Lord Zedd and Goldar, the destruction of the Zeozord fleet (but not the Super Zeozords or Red Battlezord), and the (believed) destruction of Serpentera.

 - The only known dialogue was the (in)famous line of

 Aww man... that is one ugly zorddelivered by Tommy upon once again seeing Serpentera.

 From: firstname.lastname@example.org (email@example.com)